Wing5000/Starknet_lottery_Tubbly_MVP/README.md

 ## How it works

-- Open the site and connect your MetaMask wallet on the Sepolia testnet.
+- Open the site and connect your Braavos wallet on the StarkNet Sepolia testnet.
 - Click **Play** to try your luck.
 - The app instantly tells you if you won or lost.
 - If you win, click **Claim** to receive your prize.